$\mathcal{H}_2$-optimal model reduction of linear quadratic-output systems by multivariate rational interpolation: Numerical results

 \section{Numerical results}

-In this section, we test the proposed~\Cref{alg:lqoIrka} on a benchmark problem from the model reduction literature.
+We test the proposed~\Cref{alg:lqoIrka} on two benchmark problems from the \MOR{} literature.
 All experiments were performed on a MacBook Air with 8 gigabytes of RAM and an Apple M2 processor running macOS Sequoia version 15.2 with MATLAB 23.2.0.2515942 (R2023b) Update 7.
-The source codes for recreating the numerical experiments and the computed results are available at~\cite{supRei25}.
+The source codes for recreating the numerical experiments and results are available at~\cite{supRei26}.